 Adult teeth are meant to last a lifetime, but trauma or disease can cause them to decay or fall out.
 When one or more teeth need to be replaced, many patients turn to dental implants.
 This tooth restoration solution integrates with the jaw bone, replicating the benefits and function of a healthy, natural tooth.

 When you are missing a tooth, you may feel as though you should hide your smile or cover your mouth.
 Dental implants have helped thousands of patients restore confidence to their smile through long-term tooth restoration.
-At Napa Sonoma Oral Surgery & Dental Implants, we want to help you restore missing teeth and feel great about your smile, and we offer dental implants as the healthiest and long-lasting solution.
+At Napa Sonoma Oral Surgery & Dental Implants, we want to help you restore missing teeth and feel great about your smile.
+Dr. Tyler Boynton and Dr. Alexander McMahon offer dental implants in Napa, CA, as a healthy and long-lasting tooth replacement solution.

 Types of Dental Implants

 Restoring missing teeth with dental implants is a versatile treatment that can be catered to your exact needs.
-During the first visit, Dr. Boynton will evaluate your oral health and create your custom treatment plan.
+During the first visit, Dr. Boynton or Dr. McMahon will evaluate your oral health and create your custom treatment plan.

 - Single Dental Implants.
 One implant post and crown can replace a single missing tooth, including front or back teeth and canines.

 - Immediate Implants.
-Dr. Boynton can insert an implant post into the empty socket immediately following a tooth extraction, reducing the appointments needed to replace the tooth.
+Dr. Boynton or Dr. McMahon can insert an implant post into the empty socket immediately following a tooth extraction, reducing the appointments needed to replace the tooth.

 - Implant-Supported Bridges.
 One implant post can support a bridge where multiple teeth are missing.
 This eliminates the need to grind down your healthy teeth to fit the bridge.